rsyslog/rsyslog/source/configuration/ruleset/rsconf1_rulesetparser.rst

 **Example:**

-This example assumes there are two devices emiting malformed messages via UDP.
+This example assumes there are two devices emitting malformed messages via UDP.
 We have two custom parsers for them, named "device1.parser" and "device2.parser".
-In addition to that, we have a number of other devices sending wellformed messages, also via UDP.
+In addition to that, we have a number of other devices sending well-formed messages, also via UDP.

 The solution is to listen for data from the two devices on two special ports (10514 and 10515 in this example), create a ruleset for each and